PISL/omnis-conference/README.md

 Open CONFERENCE.lbs

+### Notes
+There is a document [here](https://github.com/PISL/omnis-infra/resources/How_rjsInfraMenu_works.md) which gives an overview of the menus used in the jsClient server side of the application.

 ## Acknowledgements

 With thanks to [Arts Management Systems Ltd](https://www.artsman.com) for the TMobjs external component and for their charting tool, [Marquee](https://github.com/artsman/MarqueeCharts), used in the Dashboard.